maxvfischer/DIY-CNC-machine/README.md

 ![assemble_carriage_47](./images/build/frame/assemble_carriage_47.jpg)

-The carriage was move all the way to the right side plate and the cable chain was clamped to the back-side bridge beam.
+The carriage was move all the way to the right side plate and the cable chain was clamped to the lower back bridge beam.

 ![assemble_carriage_48](./images/build/frame/assemble_carriage_48.jpg)

 ![assemble_carriage_49](./images/build/frame/assemble_carriage_49.jpg)

 A bradawl and a hammer were used to make indentations at the center of the two holes.
 Cutting fluid was applied and a 3 mm drill was used to drill the holes, followed by a M4 drill tap.
-The cable chain was then attached to the bridge beam using 2 25 mm M4 screws.
+The cable chain was then attached to the bridge beam using 2x 25 mm M4 screws (**S10**).

 ![assemble_carriage_50](./images/build/frame/assemble_carriage_50.jpg)